Putting It All Together

 Does cultural context increase or reduce risk?

-Each playbook covered a different layer of decision making.
+Each lesson covered a different layer of decision making:

-Playbook 6 taught you when stepping away is the trade
+When Not Trading Is the Trade taught you when stepping away is the move

 What professional trading actually feels like